geovedi/book-notes/2010/the-big-short.notes.md

   - The Wall Street firms' financial risk became difficult to quantify due to the complexity of credit default swaps (CDS) and derivatives.
   - The failure of a major bank like Citigroup could trigger a massive payout of unknown proportions through credit default swaps.
   - The partnership-to-corporation shift turned banks into speculative objects, emphasizing side bets rather than social and economic relevance.
-  - The author engages in a conversation with John Gutfreund, the former Salomon Brothers CEO, reflecting on the pivotal decision to go public.
+  - Lewis engages in a conversation with John Gutfreund, the former Salomon Brothers CEO, reflecting on the pivotal decision to go public.
 - Gutfreund's Influence and Legacy:
   - Gutfreund's decision to make Salomon Brothers a public corporation in 1981 signaled the beginning of Wall Street's transformation.
   - The conversion transferred financial risk to shareholders and laid the groundwork for the financial system's dysfunction.